-- Fill out all blanks, unless they do not apply. - Be sure to choose whether the fee is "new" or "existing." - 1.
+- Fill out all blanks, unless they do not apply. - Be sure to choose whether the fee is "new" or "existing." - Please note: February 15th is the deadline for Summer or Fall start dates; September 15th is the deadline for Spring start dates. - 1.
 Statement of Justification: Answer the following questions: - a.
 New Fee - i.
 How is the cost currently covered? - ii.
 Why are department fees not being utilized? - b.
 Existing Fee - i.
 How would you cover costs if the fee is not approved? - c.
 In the justification, include information on needed items.
-For instance, a biology justification might state: - i.
-Fees are needed for biological supplies and regeants.
+For instance, a biology justification might state: - Fees are needed for biological supplies and regeants.
 These will be used to collect samples from the air, water, and soil.
 Without these fees, students will not be able to gain the skills to collect and assess in real world settings.